Woman Refuses To Visit Her In-Laws Every Night. Her Husband Gets Offended

 Rita apologized for her comment but still wonders if she is in the wrong for not wanting to visit her in-laws every night.

-Rita is wondering, “maybe I am being an a-hole for not appreciating the gesture.
+Rita is wondering, “maybe I am being a bad person for not appreciating the gesture.
 But I still feel like sometimes too much is too much, we are grown adults now (mid 30s).
 We can take care of ourselves and maybe visit sometimes.
 Not every day.”

 Visiting family is a common way to spend time with loved ones, but it is essential to set boundaries and communicate openly.